 The good, the bad, and the terrible of one of children's literature's most controversial authors

 Children’s book author Roald Dahl used to wake his kids up in the middle of the night, bundle them into a cookies-and-cocoa-packed car, then drive them to the woods to look for badgers.
-It’s a crazy thing for a parent to do, but makes total sense when you think about the kind of man who would write some of the most beloved children’s literature of all time.
-There’s just no one better than Roald Dahl– or so I thought.
+It’s a crazy thing for a parent to do but makes total sense when you think about the kind of man who would write some of the most beloved children’s literature of all time.
+There’s just no one better than Roald Dahl– or maybe not?